python-projects-fernando/nextgenhealth/docs/sdlc/01_project_scope.md

 ### 1.3.5 Authentication and Access Control
 - **User Roles:**
-  - Define roles such as doctor, nurse, and administrator with different access levels.
+  - Define roles such as doctor, nurse, administrator, and patient with different access levels.
+  - Patients can register themselves, manage their appointments, and view their own medical records.
 - **Secure Login:**
   - Implement a secure authentication system to protect sensitive data.